• Skip to primary navigation

 Everyone’s situation is different.
 If you find yourself in need of support but don’t know where to turn, please reach out—don’t be alone.
 If you know someone who is struggling, please share these resources with them.
 Post the flyer on your community or work board to let others know that they are not alone.

-Prevention Link offers various training in mental health.
-Check our scheduled 2023 workshops below.
-More to come.
+Prevention Link offers training on mental health.

 Mental Health 101, Mindfulness & Challenges in Life & Self Care

-Mental Health First Aid Basic – In-Person
+Mental Health First Aid Standard

 IF YOU ARE IN DISTRESS